mustakimur/OS-CFI/README.md

 [Join us in the slack](https://join.slack.com/t/opencfi/shared_invite/enQtNzQ2MTM5MTA5NzM0LTdmMTQwZDU1YzEwNmE2ZDY4OTZiY2ExMDI1ZGVkOTdjYmYyNTNjNzVkOTYwNzdkNmY2OWNmMzhjMTUyNTJhZjc)

+## IMPORTANT: Licensing

+This project is licensed in GPLv3 with the following additional conditions:

+1. If you plan to benchmark, compare, evaluate this project with intention to publish the results (including in a paper), you must contact us with your real identity, affiliation, and advisors, and a short description of how you will use our source code before using and/or download this project.
+In addition, you will provide an opportunity for us to comment on and help with technical and other issues related to this project you have during the development.
+Examples include but are not limited to failure to compile or incomplete protection.

+2. If you use any part of this project (excluding third-party software) and published a paper about it, you agree to open-source your project within one month of the official paper publication.

+If you do not agree to these conditions, please do not use our source code.

+**Justfication** This is a research prototype.
+Its sole purpose is to demonstrate that the original idea works.
+It is expected to have implementation flaws.
+We welcome efforts to re-produce/evaluate our results but request an opportunity to fix implementation flaws.
+Generally speaking, we value design flaws more but will try to fix implementation issues.
+If you plan to use this project in production, we would love to hear about it and provide help if needed.

 ## Project Structure
 * llvm-src: LLVM/Clang 7.0 Source Directory
     * clang/lib/CodeGen: Instrumentation for update_mpx and reference monitor.